The impact of a flood can be devastating, so it’s important to know how to prevent and prepare for a flood if you can.

 Turn off any electric at your venue if flooding is predicted.
 Failing to do so can cause immense damage and increase the cost of repairs significantly.
 You should also turn off mains supplies to minimise damage.

 Make sure yourself and your staff know how to shut off gas, electricity, oil-fired heating and water.
 You should also be equipped with a torchlight to help you find your way in the dark.

 If you are unfortunate enough to experience flooding, you should know what to do in the aftermath:

 - Don’t throw anything away

 - Make sure you do not remove or replace any items damaged without prior approval from your insurance company.
-Instead make detailed notes of all the items which have been affected, being accurate as to the extent of the damage.
+Instead make detailed notes of all the items which have been affected

 - Keep a record of everything related to your claim

-- Evidence all the risk management measures you took.
-Don’t throw anything away until you have been informed that this is acceptable.
+- Evidence all the risk management measures you took

-Remember, flooding is a type of damage that is sometimes missing from standard insurance coverage wording, so be sure to clarify this with us (or your insurance broker) if you have any questions or concerns about flood damage to your establishment.
+Flooding is a type of damage that is sometimes missing from standard insurance coverage wording, so be sure to clarify this with your insurer or broker if you have any questions or concerns about flood damage to your establishment.